Branham High School: Athletics

-Music & Theater Departments
+Music and theater departments

-Music Department
+Music department

 The Branham High School Music Department consists of the vocal music department and the instrumental music department.
 The choir is made up of Madrigals and Women's.
-The instrumental music program is made up of Field Marching Band, Color Guard, Parade Band, Pep Band, Symphonic Band, Wind Ensemble, Guitar, and Jazz Ensemble.
+The instrumental music program is made up of Field Marching Band, Color Guard, Parade Band, Pep Band, Symphonic Band, Wind Ensemble, Guitar, Winter Percussion Ensemble, and Jazz Ensemble.

 The marching band has recently been named the Branham High School Royal Alliance.

 The Branham High School Symphonic Band, in its first CMEA performance in the history of the school, received a Unanimous Superior rating, the highest rating a group can receive from the California Music Educators Association.
 In addition, the band was invited to perform at Carnegie Hall and Chicago Symphony Hall due to their performance at the 2009 Los Angeles Heritage Festival, where they had placed first in the Symphonic Band category.
 In April 2011, the band received its second Unanimous Superior rating from CMEA.

-The Branham High School Royal Alliance Marching Band and Color Guard is known for award winning performances and had an undefeated season in the fall of 2020 with their show “It’s About Time”.
+The Branham High School Royal Alliance Marching Band and Color Guard is known for award-winning performances and had an undefeated season in the fall of 2019 with their show “It’s About Time”.

 The Branham Jazz Ensemble gives nearly a dozen public performances per year and travels to the Columbia Jazz Festival.
 The Jazz Ensemble hosts a yearly fundraiser called the Jazz Cafe to raise funds for the Branham Instrumental Program.
 As of March 2022, the director of the band program is Christopher Nalls, while the director of the choir program is Barbara West.

-Theater Department
+Theater department

 The department earned the 2001 Glenn Hoffman Award for Outstanding Fine Arts Curriculum.
 In 2003, the program earned the 2003 High School Musical Honors Award for Outstanding Ensemble.

 The department currently offers a full theater curriculum including a musical theater course, a drama club, and several productions each year.
 Its annual faculty musical is directed by students and supervised by the acting instructor.

-Career Technical Education (CTE) Courses
+Career Technical Education (CTE) courses

 The Career Technical Education courses offered at Branham currently include Culinary Arts, Journalism, Yearbook, and PLTW (Project Lead the Way).

 The journalism class is known for its award-winning newspaper, the Bear Witness, which has been named a National Scholastic Press Association Pacemaker winner in 2018, 2019 and 2020.
 It has earned second place in Social Media reporting in 2020 and 2021.

+Diane Peterson

+The school was the site of a 1978 stabbing murder of a teacher, Diane Peterson, that went unsolved until 2025, when a family member of the murderer came forward.
+The assailant was a then 16-year-old who had since died.